ohbamah/hopt/README.md

 }
 ```

+## Edge cases:

+- If an option with variadic arguments if followed by a subcommand, the subcommand will be interpreted as an argument for the option.

 ## Todo:

-- Check wether the option argument is the right type to generate the appropriate error.
 - Handle type wrapper like IPv4, IPv6, numeric range, file, ...

 ## Authors